Lawyer

 ---|---|

-To practice law in Alberta, lawyers must have completed 3 stages of training requiring a total of 5 to 7 years of post-secondary study plus 1 year of apprenticeship.
+To practice law in Alberta, lawyers must complete 3 stages of training.
+This requires a total of 5 to 7 years of post-secondary study plus 1 year of articling (a type of practicum or apprenticeship).

-Students who want to enter law school must write the Law School Admission Test (LSAT), an aptitude exam administered 4 times a year at a number of Canadian campuses.
+Students who want to enter law school must write the Law School Admission Test (LSAT).
+This aptitude test is given 4 times a year at several Canadian campuses.

 The third stage is called articling.
-After prospective lawyers graduate from a JD or combined degree program, they must work for 1 year as a student-at-law.
+After students obtain a law degree or receive a Certificate of Qualification from the NCA, they must article (work) for 8 to 12 months as a student-at-law.
 This is a form of apprenticeship.
-The student enters into an agreement, called “articles of clerkship,” with a practitioner of the Alberta Bar.
-The practitioner provides the student with practical training in both a barrister’s and solicitor’s work.
-Articling students are paid a salary based on their area of specialization.
+The student must have an articling position before applying for student-at-law status with the Law Society.
+Once they start articling, their Principal Lawyer (qualified supervisor) provides them with practical training in both barristers and solicitors.
+Articling students receive a salary based on area of specialization.
+This can vary depending on location and employer.

 The following schools offer programs or courses that are related to this occupation but are not required to enter the field.